Law firms

 Other new categories will recognise the most influential business services teams, the leading intellectual property and public sector practices, as well as a new client service award, which will go to the firm which received the highest scores from clients during the annual Legal 500 research.

-This year, the firmwide awards will identify the International Firm of the Year, the UK Firm of the Year, and the Global London Firm of the Year, which will go to the US firm making the biggest strides in the capital, while a line-up of big-name KCs from chambers including Essex Court, 4 New Square and One Essex Court are in the running for Barrister of Year.
+This year, the firmwide awards will identify the International Firm of the Year, the UK Firm of the Year, and the Global London Firm of the Year, which will go to the US firm making the biggest strides in the capital, Elsewhere, a line-up of big-name KCs from chambers including Essex Court, 4 New Square and One Essex Court are in the running for Barrister of the Year.

 Latham & Watkins, BT, Burges Salmon and Freshfields were among the winners at last year’s awards, which were hosted by comedian Katherine Ryan.
 Latham took the award for International Firm of the Year, while Burges Salmon picked up the award for top UK firm.